Feedback About wiseGEEK Login

-How Do I Become an Emancipated Minor?
+How do I Become an Emancipated Minor?

-• Written By: Jessica Ellis
+Jessica Ellis

 An emancipated minor is a person under the legal age of adulthood that gains full legal independence from his or her parents or guardians.
 In most places, a person can only become an emancipated minor under specific conditions, such as marriage, financial independence, or military service.
 Becoming an emancipated minor is a big step that requires careful consideration, but most regions do have a legal process for achieving this goal.